x86txt/x86txt/README.md

 ## 🔗 Open Source Contributions

-I'm passionate about contributing to open source projects that align with my interests in infrastructure, DevOps, and security.
+I'm passionate about contributing to open source projects as long as I feel I bring value.
+Here are my contributions so far in 2025:

 | Project | Contribution |
 |---------|--------------|